 Note: Monitoring through the MetalK8s GUI will not be available until persistent storage volumes for both Prometheus and Alertmanager have been successfully provisioned.

-• If you encounter an error during installation or have issues validating a fresh MetalK8s installation, refer to the Troubleshooting section.
+• If you encouter an error during installation or have difficulties validating a fresh MetalK8s installation, visit our Troubleshooting guide.